rgrannell1/jCheck/README.md

-While jCheck removes the problem of users selecting convenient test-cases over illustrative ones, the onus is on you to test useful and general properties of your programs; a useless test will say little.
+While jCheck removes the problem of users selecting convenient test-cases over illustrative ones, the onus is on you to test useful and general properties of your programs; a useless property will say little.
 It is still possible to write weak tests by excluding too many random test-cases.

-Finally, jCheck is at present lousy at testing polyadic functions. jCheck filters parametres bound to random-variables with a single predicate, rather than a predicate for each parametre.
-This makes it take much longer to pick test-cases for functions with more than one parametre, assumming your predicate is fairly picky.
+Finally, jCheck is at present lousy at testing polyadic functions. jCheck filters random-variables with a single predicate, rather than a predicate for each parametre.
+This makes it take much longer to pick test-cases for functions with more than one parametre.

 ## License.